mauro3/CORDS/Workshop-Reproducible-Research/tasks/tasks.md

 - create a `main` script which runs the whole pipeline (download->parameters->model run)
 - Make sure the README describes how the code is installed and run.

-Find another team using the same programming language and hope they can reproduce your results.
+Find another team using the same programming language and let them try to reproduce your results.